gary-archer/kubernetes-oidc-integration/README.md

 ## Testing the Flow

-This GitHub repo contains a mock authorization server that you can use to test the flow.
+This GitHub repo provides a mock authorization server that you can use to get integrated.

 ### Prerequisites